PizzaCrust/NativeReplayReader/src/jsMain/README.md

 ## NativeReplayReader for Node
 This is the implementation of NRR for Node.
 This wraps a client based on FortniteReplayDecompressor, parses the json and returns an api that is common between multiple platforms.
+It downloads the required client per supported operating system for first launch from this repository.

 ## NPM
-The clients are included already in the NPM package, and the package can be used as is. https://www.npmjs.com/package/nativereplayreader
+The clients are included already in the NPM package, and the package can be used as is.
+However, in versions higher than 2.0.0, they will no longer be included. https://www.npmjs.com/package/nativereplayreader

 ## Kotlin projects
 You can use this in your own kotlin/js node projects.
-However, ensure that you have the clients in your own project.
-Place the /clients folder with linux, mac, win clients in the build/js /packages/yourpackagename in a folder named /clients with all the clients.
-Otherwise, there will be no clients resulting in blank json error.
+However, the clients are not included by default the required client will be downloaded on first launch.
 ```
 repositories {
     mavenCentral()